Stoxum/casinocoin-dev-portal/content/tutorial-multisign.md

 If you are using the live network, you can wait 4-7 seconds for the ledger to close automatically.

-If you're running `casinocoind` in stand-alone mode, use the [`ledger_accept` command](reference-casinocoind.html#ledger-accept) to manually close the ledger:
+If you're running `stoxumd` in stand-alone mode, use the [`ledger_accept` command](reference-stoxumd.html#ledger-accept) to manually close the ledger:

-    $ casinocoind ledger_accept
+    $ stoxumd ledger_accept
-    Loading: "/home/mduo13/.config/casinocoin/casinocoind.cfg"
+    Loading: "/home/mduo13/.config/stoxum/stoxumd.cfg"
     Connecting to 127.0.0.1:5005
     {
        "result" : {